Healthcare Insurance Industry Threatened by Technology

 The founder of a blog titled Health Insight, 3G doctor, David Doherty is particularly critical, and he stated in response to Standage’s talk that many overestimate just how much health care providers are able to force people to change their behaviour.

-If the health insurance business model is indeed disrupted as Standage predicts, Doherty believes a lot of lawyers will get rich, and this won’t necessarily affect the healthcare insurance industry at all.
+If disruption occurs in the health insurance business model as Standage predicts, Doherty believes a lot of lawyers will get rich.
+And this won’t necessarily affect the healthcare insurance industry at all.